aoa87/inditex-challenge/README.md

 - _Separation of concerns_: Hexagonal architecture promotes clear boundaries between the core business logic and external systems (like Next.js).
 This means that business rules remain agnostic of the UI framework used in this case.
 - _Easier testing_: You can unit test your business logic independently of Next.js or React.
 Adapters can be easily mocked during tests, ensuring that external dependencies don’t affect your core logic tests.
 - _Maintainability and Scalability_: Dividing the app into layers (such as domain, application, and infrastructure) makes it easier to maintain and extend.

+### SOLID

+By implementing hexagonal architecture I am forcing to follow SOLID principles.
+This is more visible in the `modules` folder where files are divided into `domain`, `application` and `infrastructure` folders.
+For instance, inside application folder each file is only dedicated for one use case following the Single Responsability Principle (SRP).
+It also uses an interface as repository knowing nothing about the final implementation following the Dependency Inversion Principle (DIP).
+Interfaces are small and only related to the domain they belong to according to Interface Segregation Principle (ISP).

+On the other hand, regarding React components I have clearly made a difference between them for trying to have the cleaner code possible.

+- _Page components_: Inside `app` folder I have placed components more related to navigation and to Next.js.
+The purpose of these components is mainly orchestration, this is, fetching data from API, navigation and global layout.
+They are focused to be rendered by the server mainly.

+- _Section components_: Inside `sections` we can find components related specifically to one section.
+In this case we only have characters section for this application but if we had more they would be located here.
+These components should be as naive as possible and depending mainly on the incoming props but can use at the same time hooks or context.

+- _Common components_: Inside `components` folder we can find common components more related to UI or user experience and agnostic to the specific domain or page being rendered.
+These components are very basic and only depending on the props.

 ### State management